STAY INFORMED: Visit CDE’s COVID-19 Resources for Schools page

 Research and Practice Guides for Teaching Mathematics

-CDE Word Problems Research and Practice Guide
+CDE Research and Practice Guides

 Word problems have an undeserved reputation within mathematics.
 With a better understanding of why people struggle with word problems and ideas for supporting them in instruction, word problems can be a useful tool for learning mathematics.